microsoft/MTC_APPContainerization/ASP.NET Containerization/Environment Setup.md

-# Workshop Environment Setup Instructions
+# Demo Environment Setup Instructions

-This section gives you guidance on how to setup the environment for the workshop, as follows:
+This section gives you guidance on how to setup the environment for the demonstration, as follows:

-> * Set up an Azure account.
+* Set up an Azure account.
-> * Deploy the ARM template for the infrastructure including Azure VMs, vNet etc.
+* Deploy the ARM template for the infrastructure including Azure VMs, vNet etc.
-> * Confirm the environment setups
+* Confirm the environment setups

+> Since it may take more than 15 minutes for the environment to be ready for the demonstration, it is recommended to setup the demo environment before the meeting.

 ## Prepare an Azure user account

-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/pricing/free-trial/) before you begin.

-Once your subscription is set up, you'll need an Azure user account with:
+The requirements for the Azure account that associates with the subscription are:
 - Owner permissions on the Azure subscription
 - Permissions to register Azure Active Directory apps

-If you just created a free Azure account, you're the owner of your subscription.
 If you're not the subscription owner, work with the owner to assign the permissions as follows:

 1. In the Azure portal, search for "subscriptions", and under **Services**, select **Subscriptions**.